AstreaTSS/RealmsPlayerlistWebsite/docs/wiki/faq.md

 [^2]:
     To be more specific: every Realm has a thing called a "club", which is used to store photos and messgaes in the activity log of the Realm.
 The bot can usually exploit this to gain past data, though clubs are a weird thing.
-[^3]: The Playerlist Bot caches (stores a local copy that is faster to retrieve than fetching from the original source) data, while Realm Bot does not.
+[^3]:
+    This very website is *also* open source, under MIT, [as you can see on the GitHub page](https://github.com/AstreaTSS/RealmsPlayerlistWebsite).
+Only the Premium
+    Dashboard for this bot *isn't* open source yet, and that's because it's an experimental project that has security involved.
+Can you tell I like open source?
 [^4]:
     Not because it's a horrible idea or anything.
 In fact, the Realm Bot does it for its premium service.
-I just rather provide services that don't need a player on for convenience's (for you and me) sake.
+I just rather provide services that don't need a player on for convenience's (for you and me) sake and to distinguish the Playerlist Bot from other bots.
 [^5]: Though the system post-discriminators does mean there's only one @Hawk - still, an ID is easier for programs to use for various reasons (computers love numbers).
 [^6]: "Ins-and-outs" may be the wrong word here.
 The bot just requires decent knowledge of Python in general.
 [^7]: